aryamaan-roy/Motorcycle-Violations-Complete/Training/Models/README.md

 If you have 'c' classes
 then in the configuration file you need to set filters = (c + 5) * 3
+just before the [yolo] section and also the number of classes in the yolo section.
+Refer to the yolov4-obj.cfg file in the repo here.
 Note that there are multiple filters keyword in the config file and you need to change all of them.

 ## 7) The next step is to edit the files in the data directory